Welcome to St Thomas More Catholic School

 The mission of the school is focused on the spiritual, moral and academic development of all our students in a safe, caring and loving environment.
 In this, we follow the example of our patron, St Thomas More, who remains an inspiration to our community 400 years after his martyrdom.

-Sisters are doing it for themselves at St. Thomas More Catholic School with a self help group aiming to build self esteem in girls beginning...
+Sisters are doing it for themselves at St Thomas More Catholic School with a self-help group aiming to build self-esteem in girls beginning their GCSE...

 Darlaston teenager Joscel wants to help children in his grandmother's village in central Africa get as good an education as he receives.